Medical Marijuana for Multiple Sclerosis (MS) in Ohio

 Because of the wide variety of cannabis strains and delivery methods available, a cannabis protocol can be formulated for each client’s individual needs, symptoms, and lifestyle.

-Cannabis products come in a wide menu of options including dried flower for smoking or cooking, as well as vape oils, tinctures, capsules, edibles, topicals, patches, and more.
+Cannabis products in Ohio come in a wide menu of options including dried flower for smoking or cooking, as well as vape oils, tinctures, capsules, edibles, topicals, patches, and more.

 Many strains of cannabis and many cannabis-infused products contain high levels of a cannabinoid known as THC which is the cause of its intoxicating properties.
 However, for patients who wish to avoid the intoxication that often comes with marijuana, low-THC, high-CBD strains are also known to provide relief.